isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 ``identifier expression`` prefixed with a one byte value of 0xFF for the rfc4361 id type followed by a four-byte zero value for IAID.

-For example, if the identfier expression is "pkt4.mac" and the client's hardware address is "01:02:03:04:05:06", by default flex-id generated will be "00:01:02:03:04:05:06".
+For example, if the identifier expression is "pkt4.mac" and the client's hardware address is "01:02:03:04:05:06", by default flex-id generated will be "00:01:02:03:04:05:06".
 If ``cid-as-rfc4361-duid`` is true, the flex-id generated will be "FF:00:00:00:00:01:02:03:04:05:06".